doubleangels/NextDNSManager/FAQ.md

 ## I am new to using NextDNS and I don't understand how to use it, can you teach me?

 Sorry, but no. There's tons of excellent documentation out there as to how to effectively use NextDNS, and an amazing community who can help you as well.
 I recommend the NextDNS website, YouTube videos, and the r/nextdns subreddit.
-I simply don't have the time to do tech support.
+With that said, if you have specific usage questions about this app or its features, please ask and I would be happy to help.

 ## I've read all of this and still have a question, what now?